 - Edit Task form - The Edit Task form is now tabbed.
 We have moved a few settings that were previously on the Gantt interface into this form in an attempt to make the interface more organised and easier to use.
 Options for creating links from tasks to benefits, defining interdependencies between tasks and milestones, and setting up external dependencies can be found in the tabs within the form.
-To display the Edit Task form, you will need to access the context menu or double-click on the taskbar or milestone symbol from the chart portion of the interface.
+To display the Edit Task form, you will need to access the context menu or double-click on the taskbar or milestone symbol from the interface's chart portion.
 See Modifying Tasks and Milestones.

 In the new version, dependencies are added by using the Dependencies tab of the Edit Task Form.

 The Dependencies tab provides you with a straightforward way of creating dependencies by just adding the essential fields.
-To add other details including the review date, likelihood, impact, rating, status, closing comments and custom fields, you will have to use the dependency dashboard.
+To add other details, including the review date, likelihood, impact, rating, status, closing comments and custom fields, you will have to use the dependency dashboard.
 You can easily navigate to the dashboard from the tab.

-Modify Tasks and Milestones
+Modifying Tasks and Milestones